 You are here:

-Deadly clashes and air strikes in Yemen have seen more than 1800 people killed.
-Hundreds of thousands have been forced to leave their homes and are struggling to find food and water.
+Deadly clashes and air strikes in Yemen have seen more than 2200 people killed.
+Over one million people have been forced to leave their homes and are struggling to find food and water.

 Conflict in Yemen is making a dire situation worse, push for a permanent and immediate ceasefire.

 Join us to stop the violence in Yemen

 Ms Fatima next to an Oxfam water tank in Al Zuhra Camp, Hodeidah.
 Oxfam is supplying the camp with clean drinking water on a daily basis

 The situation is deteriorating with the country coming to a standstill with a lack of fuel leading to a severe lack of basic services and commodities.

 Fuel prices have risen by about 690% in Raymah governorate since March, diesel is not available in seven out of 22 governorates, putting 10 million people at risk of losing access to water.